Dr. Gary Tanchak, D.C.

 Is Hypervolt Good For Back Pain?

-As long as the pain in your back is muscle-related, Hypervolts, just like Theraguns, can be pretty effective in treating you.
+As long as the pain in your back is muscle-related, Hypervolts, like Theraguns, can be pretty effective in treating you.

-Apart from Theragun, Hypervolts are the second most popular massage guns in the business.
+Besides Theragun, Hypervolts are the second most popular massage guns in the business.

 Hyperice recently released Hypervolt 2 and Hypervolt 2 Pro.
 Hypervolt 2 has a 12mm amplitude, while Hypervolt 2 Pro has a 14mm amplitude.
 Both devices can thus be referred to as percussive devices.

 They are not as punchy as Theraguns.
 Also, their ergonomics are not as good as Theragun’s.
-In fact, we know many Hypervolt alternatives with better ergonomics.

-So, are massage guns good for back pain?
 Massage guns can indeed help ease tightness or pain in your back.

-Although there are many causes of back pain, massage guns can be very effective for muscle problems.
+Although there are many causes of back pain, massage guns can be very effective for treating muscle problems.

 We recommend talking to your doctor first to identify the cause of your discomfort.
 Once you know what it is, you can read our recommendation on which gun is the best.

-Related Buyer’s Guide: Best Massage Guns for Back Pain in 2022.
+Related Buyer’s Guide: Best Massage Guns for Back Pain

 References